chang-kevin/EECS_3311/README.md

 ### Steps to do before running the program
 EECS_3311(Folder) -> right click on resources(Folder) -> Mark Directory as -> Resource Root

+view the databaseSetup.sql  to set up the database

+add the following dependencies
 ## Libraries added
 JUnit.5.8.1
 From Maven